WOTCStrategyOverhaul/SquadSelectAnytime/README.md

-# SquadSelectAnytime
+# Open Squad Select at any time
 A required mod to allow users to loadout their squads for infiltrations

-This mod is currently finished and on the workshop
+The basic functionality version of this mod is currently finished and on the workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=1529472981